GLOBAL MARKETS-Asian shares buoyed by US data, accommodative central banks

 TOKYO, Aug 2 Asian shares advanced on Friday after brisk U.S. factory activity data and a commitment to easy monetary policy by European central banks and the Federal Reserve buoyed Wall Street to record highs overnight.

-A strong reading in U.S. payrolls data, due at 1230 GMT, would likely to stoke momentum in markets, possibly pushing the 10-year U.S. yield to new two-year highs.
+A strong reading in the upcoming U.S. payrolls data, due at 1230 GMT, is likely to stoke further momentum in markets, possibly pushing the 10-year U.S. yield to new two-year highs.

 "Essentially, the market is waiting for a global economic recovery in the latter half of this year," said Tohru Yamamoto, chief fixed income strategist at Daiwa Securities.